Rolex Sea-Dweller

 About the Sea-Dweller

 Rolex offers the Sea-Dweller in two variations.
-The first is the standard-edition ref.
-126600 with a 43-mm stainless steel case, black dial, and black Cerachrom diving bezel.
+The first is the standard edition ref.
+126600 with a 43-mm stainless steel case, black dial, and black Cerachrom diving bezel inlay.
 The other variant is the two-tone Rolesor ref.
-126603 (gold and steel).
+126603.

 Strong Performance: The Sea-Dweller 4000

 The ref.
 126600 is the direct descendant of the Sea-Dweller 4000 ref.
 116600, which Rolex produced from 2014 to 2018.
-This older model lacks a Cyclops lens, is only 40 mm in diameter, and uses the caliber 3135.
-However, its water-resistance, helium escape valve, and basic design are identical to that of its successor.
+The older model lacks a Cyclops lens, is only 40 mm in diameter, and uses the caliber 3135.
+However, its water resistance, helium escape valve, and basic design are identical to that of its successor.

 Prices for the Sea-Dweller 4000 have risen significantly since Rolex retired this model.
-The same watch that cost less than 7,100 USD at its introduction in 2014 demanded about 10,000 USD when the watch was discontinued in 2018.
-Between May 2020 and May 2022, this Rolex watch appreciated by over 40% and cost over 19,500 USD at the time of writing.
+The same watch that cost less than 7,100 USD at its introduction in 2014 would have set you back about 10,000 USD shortly before it was discontinued in 2018.
+Between April 2021 and April 2023, this Rolex watch appreciated by over 24%, costing more than 19,000 USD at the time of writing.

-The ref.
+The financial performance of ref.
 16600's predecessor, the ref.
-16660 or "Triple Six," has performed similarly well.
-Unlike the newer model, the Triple Six houses the caliber 3035 and uses a Tritium-based luminous material.
-Pieces in mint condition are roughly 7,000 USD more expensive than they were in 2020 (as of May 2022).
-You should therefore be prepared to spend about 18,500 USD on one of these Sea-Dweller watches.
+16660 or "Triple Six," tells a different story.
+Unlike the newer model, the Triple Six is powered by the caliber 3035 and uses a tritium-based luminous material.
+As of April 2023, specimens in mint condition are roughly 2,000 USD less expensive than in 2020.
+If you want to call one of these Sea-Dwellers your own, be prepared to shell out about 12,400 USD.

 The Sea-Dweller ref.
-16600 has performed excellently in recent years.
-In May 2022, unworn timepieces required an investment of over 17,500 USD.
-This translates into a value appreciation of 36% since May 2020.
+16600 has performed well in recent years in terms of market value.
+In April 2023, unworn pieces required an investment of well over 18,000 USD.
+This represents an appreciation of 25% since April 2021.

 How much does a vintage Sea-Dweller cost?

-Early models from the 1960s and 1970s are some of the most highly coveted vintage Rolex Sea-Dwellers.
+Early models from the 1960s and 1970s are some of the most highly-coveted vintage Rolex Sea-Dwellers.
 The ref.
 1665 "Double Red", with its black dial and red "Sea-Dweller Submariner 2000" inscription across two lines, is in particularly high demand.
 It features a 40-mm stainless steel case with a helium escape valve at 9 o'clock and offers water resistance to 610 m (61 bar, 2,000 ft).
 Like other watches from this era, Plexiglass protects the dial from the elements.
-You will find the caliber 1570 inside the case.
-The "Double Red" is quite a rare find, with pre-owned timepieces in good condition changing hands for more than 35,500 USD in May 2022.
-Compared to other Rolex watches, this watch experienced a more moderate price increase of 10%.
+You'll find the caliber 1570 inside the case.
+The "Double Red" is quite a rare find, with pre-owned timepieces in good condition changing hands for more than 30,000 USD as of April 2023.
+Compared to other Rolex watches, this watch experienced a more moderate price increase of around 2,000 USD.

 You can save a few thousand dollars by opting for the "Great White" ref.
 1665, which was released in 1977.
 From a technical standpoint, this watch is identical to the Double Red; however, its inscription is in white instead of red and reads "Sea-Dweller 2000ft=610m."
-Well-maintained "Great White" watches start at 17,000 USD and can even exceed 40,500 USD.
+Prices for well-maintained "Great White" watches start at around 14,000 USD, but can exceed 40,000 USD in some cases.

 At 44 mm in diameter, the Sea-Dweller Deepsea is one of Rolex's heftiest watches.
-It was first released in 2008, and can be found under ref.
-116660.
-This bigger size serves a purpose, as Rolex improved the water rating to 3,990 m (399 bar, 13,090 ft).
-The caliber 3135 ensures the watch's high precision.
+It was first released in 2008 and bears the reference number 116660.
+The bigger size serves a purpose, as Rolex improved the water rating to 3,990 m (399 bar, 13,090 ft).
+The caliber 3135 ensures the watch's high level of precision.
 Mint-condition Deepsea ref.
-116660 watches with a black dial change hands for about 17,000 USD.
-Between May 2020 and May 2022, the value of this model increased by almost 30%.
+116660 watches with a black dial change hands on Chrono24 for roughly 12,400 USD.

 Rolex launched the Deepsea ref.
 116660 D-Blue edition in 2014.
-This timepiece pays tribute to director James Cameron and his 2012 journey down 10,908 m (35,787 ft) to the bottom of the Mariana Trench.
+This timepiece pays tribute to director James Cameron and his 2012 journey some 10,908 m (35,787 ft) into the Mariana Trench.
 Also known as the "Deepsea Blue," what sets the D-Blue model apart is its blue-to-black gradient dial and green "Deepsea" inscription.
 Otherwise, this watch is identical to its solid black counterpart.
-The D-Blue ref.
-116660 has appreciated by over 40% in the last two years and now demands around 20,500 USD.
+The price point for a D-Blue ref.
+116660 sits at approximately 17,300 USD.

 Rolex updated both the black and blue Deepsea editions in 2018.
 These new timepieces bear the reference number 126660 and feature the more modern caliber 3235.
 The black ref.
-126660 costs about 16,000 USD in mint condition, while the version with a D-Blue dial sells for roughly 19,500 USD pre-owned.
+126660 costs about 15,700 USD in mint condition, while the version with a D-Blue dial sells for around 17,300 USD.

 Helium Escape Valve for Longer Dives